Carpenters Health and Security Plan

 - Retiree Coverage.
 If you elect Retiree Coverage in lieu of COBRA Coverage, you forfeit your right to COBRA.
 If you elect COBRA Coverage in lieu of Retiree Coverage, you may later enroll in Retiree Coverage, but only if you first exhaust the maximum coverage period under COBRA.
 This requirement is waived if you become entitled to Medicare.
-Please see Retiree Eligibility and Enrollment for details.
+Please see Retiree Eligibility and Enrollment.

 - Self-Contribution Coverage Following Entry Into the Uniformed Services (USERRA).
 If you elect Self-Contribution Coverage upon entry into the uniformed services, COBRA Coverage may be elected following termination of Self-Contribution Coverage.
 Total coverage under Self-Contribution Coverage and COBRA may not exceed 18 months, or 36 months in the case of a qualified beneficiary (spouse or dependent child) who has a second qualifying event.
 Please see USERRA.

 - Family Medical Leave Act (FMLA).
-COBRA Coverage may be elected following termination of leave under FMLA.
-Please see Family and Medical Leave Act for details.
+COBRA Coverage may be elected following termination of leave under the Family and Medical Leave Act.

 - Conversion Coverage.
 There is no conversion option for the medical, prescription drug or vision coverage provided by the plan.
 Delta Dental of Washington may provide conversion coverage for dental benefits.